kalendar/assessments/srl/strategies/managing_environment/high-summary.md

-Your responses to the survey indicated that you **frequently** try to limit distractions and disurptions when completing your schoolwork.
+Your responses to the survey indicated that you **frequently** try to limit enviornmental distractions and disurptions when completing your schoolwork.
 This a very important skill to help you stay focused and attentive when doing your work.

 Please read the strategies below for additional ideas about how to manage your study environment.